sebastianhoenig/sebastianhoenig/README.md

 - 👋 Hi, I’m @sebastianhoenig
-- 👀 I’m interested in algorithms, ai, robotics and cyber security
+- 👀 I’m interested in sports, algorithms and languages
-- 🌱 I’m currently learning how to graphically illustrate the functionality of algorithms
+- 🌱 I’m currently pursuing a degree in computer science
 - 💞️ I’m looking to collaborate on bigger projects in the future
 - 📫 How to reach me hoenigsebastian@gmail.com